Susan Elan Jones

-Susan Elan Jones (born 1 June 1968) is a former British Labour Party politician, who was elected at the 2010 general election as the Member of Parliament (MP) for Clwyd South, replacing the previous Labour MP Martyn Jones after his retirement.
+Susan Elan Jones (born 1 June 1968) is a British former Labour Party politician.
+She was elected at the 2010 general election as the Member of Parliament (MP) for Clwyd South, replacing the previous Labour MP Martyn Jones after his retirement.
 She returned to the voluntary sector after leaving Parliament.

 Biography

 Jones comes from Ponciau near Rhosllannerchrugog and studied at Bristol University and Cardiff University.
 She worked as a charity manager and professional fundraiser for 15 years before becoming an MP.

 In the 1997 general election, Jones stood for Labour in Surrey Heath, coming third.
 From 2006 to 2009 she was a councillor in the London Borough of Southwark and was deputy leader of the opposition from 2007 to 2009.

 Parliamentary career

 Following the 2010 general election, as the new Member of Parliament for Clwyd South, Jones took her Parliamentary Oath of Allegiance to the Queen in Welsh; she is fluent in the language.